Indiana mayor Dennis Tyler arrested by FBI in City Hall corruption probe

 Muncie, Ind., Mayor Dennis Tyler -- a Democrat nearing the end of his second term in office -- was arrested Monday by the FBI as part of a sprawling public corruption probe that has snared several officials in his administration.

+Speaking to reporters Monday afternoon, U.S. Attorney Josh Minkler accused Tyler of breaking the public's trust in elected officials.

+"When people in positions of public trust choose to line their pockets at the expense of the very people they serve, the costs can be massive," Minkler said.
+"To be clear, I'm not talking about just simply accepting $5,000 in cash.
+I'm first talking about a loss of trust.
+In a democracy, people believe that those they elect serve them first, not themselves."

-FBI Indiana spokeswoman Chris Bavender told Fox News Tyler was arrested at his home at 7:30 a.m. local time.
+Earlier, FBI Indiana spokeswoman Chris Bavender told Fox News that Tyler was arrested at his home at 7:30 a.m. local time.

 “I can confirm an arrest warrant was executed at the home of Mayor Dennis Tyler this morning and he is currently in custody,” she said.